William Albert Searle

 SERL, William England 9 Nov 1893 61

-William Albert Searle died July 11, 1898, in Red Cloud Twp., Webster Co., NE, at age 66.
+William Albert Serl died July 11, 1898, in Red Cloud Twp., Webster Co., NE, at age 66.
+Buried in Red Cloud Cemetery, Red Cloud, Webster Co., NE.

 The Red Cloud Chief, Red Cloud, Webster Co., NE, Friday, July 15, 1898

 William Serl an old and respected citizen of the county died at his home southwest of the city after a long illness on last Monday morning.
 He was born in Cornish District, England on June 6th, 1832 and came to the United States in 1850.
 He was married to Mary Nelson in 1852.
 He was a soldier of the late war enlisting in 1863, serving almost three years, five months of which was spent at Andersonville prison.
 To this union was born twelve children of whom seven are still living.
 He was 66 years old at the time of his death.
 He united with the M. E. church ten years ago and remained a faithful member.
-The funeral was held Tuesday morning Rev Hummel conducting the services.
+The funeral was held Tuesday morning Rev Hummell conducting the services.

 The Nebraska State Journal, Lincoln, NE, Thursday, July 20, 1899